 Earth

-It’s a sight to behold: On June evenings in Tennessee’s Smoky Mountains National Park, thousands of male fireflies all flash together in near-perfect harmony.
+It’s synchronous firefly season!
+Every year between mid-May and mid-June, locations such as the Great Smoky Mountains and Congaree national parks see fireflies flicker in harmony as night falls.
+The phenomenon happens because male fireflies are searching for mates.
 These fireflies, also called lightning bugs, flash with a distinct rhythm: a few quick bursts of light followed by a several-second pause, then more bursts.
 In person, the display looks like a wave of light passing over the hillside.

 A team of researchers from University of Colorado Boulder wanted to understand how relatively simple insects manage to coordinate such feats of synchronization.

-Their new study, published September 23, 2020, in the peer-reviewed Journal of The Royal Society Interface suggests that, rather than flash according to some innate rhythm, the fireflies observe what their neighbors are doing, then adjust their behavior to match.
+They published a study on September 23, 2020, in the peer-reviewed Journal of The Royal Society Interface that suggests that – rather than flash according to some innate rhythm – the fireflies observe what their neighbors are doing.
+Then they adjust their behavior to match.

 To date, scientists have struggled to explain how the fireflies’ synchronization works.
-University of Colorado researcher Raphaël Sarfati is lead author of the new study.
-Sarfati said in a statement:
+University of Colorado researcher Raphaël Sarfati is lead author of the study.
+Sarfati said:

 Is it something hardwired in fireflies that makes them want to synchronize?
 Or is it something more context dependent, maybe based on their environment?